Kent State University: Residential life

+Dining

+Kent State University Culinary Services operates two dining halls, located in Eastway Center and the Design and Innovation Hub.
+Kent State also operates the Rosie's Diner located in the Tri-Towers Rotunda, the Student Center Hub dining offerings, the Summit Street Café, the George T. Simon III Café, and the Fork In The Road food truck.
+Alongside their main dining offerings, Kent State Culinary runs two market locations on campus where students can purchase grocery products and some personal care/hygiene products.
+These are located in the Eastway Center and Tri-Towers Rotunda spaces.

 Social programs

 4 Paws for Ability

 4 Paws for Ability University Program provides university students with an opportunity to foster and socialize service dogs-in-training before they begin their professional training at the 4 Paws for Ability facility in Xenia, Ohio.
 A chapter was founded at Kent State in August 2016 with three service dogs-in-training; it became an official organization a year later.
 The chapter and organization was founded by Maxwell Newberry.
 As of August 2017, 4 Paws for Ability Kent State has 25 dogs on campus at a time.
 However, the number of sitters, co-handlers, and volunteers is not capped.
 The chapter has approximately 325 volunteers on their e-mail list, about 30 sitters, and over 50 co-handlers.
 The organization shares custody of the small fenced-in discus area at the outdoor track along Johnston Drive.
 Discussion and plans began in late 2017 to create a separate field for the organization.